Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Simulation study

 In our implementation of MAIC, we only balance the covariate means and balance these for active treatment and control arms combined.
 Other approaches have been proposed, such as balancing the covariates separately for active treatment and common comparator arms,\cite{petto2019alternative, belger2015inclusion, aouni2020matching} or balancing terms of higher order than means, e.g.~by including squared covariates in the weight estimation to balance variances.
 The former approach is discouraged because it may break randomization in the IPD, distorting the balance between treatment arms $A$ and $C$ on covariates that are not accounted for in the weighting, and potentially compromising the internal validity of the within-study estimate.
 The latter approach may increase finite-sample bias\cite{windmeijer2005finite} and has performed poorly in recent simulation studies, in terms of both bias and precision, where covariate variances differ across studies.\cite{petto2019alternative, hatswell2020effects, phillippo2020assessing, phillippo2020target}

 Given the often arbitrary factors driving selection into different trials, the mechanism for generating the simulation study data in subsection \ref{subsec42} does not specify a trial assignment model.
-Nevertheless, the logistic regression model for estimating the weights is considered approximately correct in that it selects the ``right'' subset of covariates as effect modifiers.
-The estimated weights are adequate for bias removal because the balancing property holds,\cite{dehejia1999causal, waernbaum2010propensity, zhao2008sensitivity, rubin2000combining} i.e., conditional on the weights, the effect modifier means are balanced between the two trials, and one can potentially achieve unbiased estimation of treatment effects in the $BC$ population.
+Nevertheless, the logistic regression model for estimating the weights is considered the ``best-case'' model because it selects the ``right'' subset of covariates as effect modifiers.
+The estimated weights are adequate for bias removal because the balancing property\cite{dehejia1999causal, waernbaum2010propensity, zhao2008sensitivity, rubin2000combining} holds with respect to the effect modifier means.
+Namely, conditional on the weights, the effect modifier means are balanced between the two trials, and one can potentially achieve unbiased estimation of treatment effects in the $BC$ population due to conditional exchangeability over trial assignment.

 In a test simulation scenario with $N=200$, bootstrapped MAIC has a running time of approximately 2.7 seconds per simulated dataset, using an Intel Core i7-8650 CPU (1.90 GHz) processor.
 Computation time increases linearly with the number of bootstrap resamples.